 Unprecedented change is making its way to employer-sponsored healthcare.
 More transparency into medical pricing and the inner-workings of a complex system bring new opportunities to employers frustrated by years of rising costs.
 With more visibility and control over how their healthcare is managed, how should employers evaluate health plan success?

 A good place to start is to take inventory of how much information you have available.
 When reviewing health plan performance, most executives only see a few numbers: the overall claims cost and the network discount applied to help control that cost.
 Many are finding that lack of visibility no longer satisfies executive teams or other shareholders, and rarely shows the full range of opportunities available to better control costs.

 “Healthcare is such a significant investment and if employers are only seeing limited metrics, they’re missing the whole picture,” says Healthgram Chief Financial Officer Lee Ann Brown.

 The process starts by reframing the definition of health plan success.
 Instead of conversations around network discounts, focus can shift towards the underlying cost drivers in each workforce: high-cost claims and areas of waste and duplication.

 Brown suggests employers start at the employee level, noting that detailed insight into cost and health costs can help them put more proactive and tailored cost-saving measures in place.
 “The more data you have, the better position you’ll be in to impact change,” she says.

-Together with your benefits consultant, reframe how your team measure health plan success starting with these performance metrics:
+Together with your benefits consultant, reframe how your team measures health plan success starting with these performance metrics:

 Employers and their consultants typically look at spend per employee per year (PEPY).
 Use this high-level data to identify year-over-year trends in your own PEPY performance and how spend level compares with comparable companies by size and industry.